JLESC/jlesc.github.io/_projects/sdc_detection.md

 addition, several separate efforts across have been made in order to test selective replication for dealing with SDC in HPC systems {% cite subasi2017rep --file jlesc.bib %}, in particular for task-based programming languages {% cite subasi2016run --file jlesc.bib %}.

+## Results for 2017/2018

-A comprehensive study of support vecotr machines capabilities on detecting silent data corruption was published aspart of the sustainable computing journal {% cite Subasi2018 --file jlesc.bib%}.
+A comprehensive study of support vector machines capabilities on detecting silent data corruption was published as part of the sustainable computing journal {% cite Subasi2018 --file jlesc.bib%}.
+This is an extension and aggregation of several research efforts done within this project.
+After all the results produced by this project, most of the partners in the project started working on different topics, some of them related to resilience others in other domains.
+Some of these new interests formed new collaboration projects within the JLESC.
+Thus, it was decided to suspend the project and close it after six months.
+However, due to renewed interest on the project with fresh ideas, the project was restarted.
+Currently, BSC and RIKEN are investigating energy-free alternatives to SDC quantification in large scale supercomputers.

 ## Visits and meetings